Trade directory · Grand Rapids metro · Michigan

 Permit Requirements

-City of Grand Rapids requires mechanical permits for all HVAC installations, replacements, and major repairs.
+Grand Rapids requires mechanical permits for HVAC installations, replacements, and major repairs.
 Permit fees range $50-200 based on project scope.
-Gas line work requires separate gas permit.
+Submit through City of Grand Rapids Building Department with equipment specifications and load calculations.

 §3